-A permission error occurs when an operation is attempted that is among the kinds of operation that the system is in general capable of performing, and among the kinds that you are in general allowed to request, but this particular time it isn’t permitted.
+A permission error occurs when an operation is attempted that is among the kinds of operation that the system is in general capable of performing, and among the kinds that you are in general allowed to request, but this particular time it is not permitted.
 Usually, the reason for a permission error is that the owner of one of the objects has requested that the object be protected.

 For example, an attempts to assert or retract clauses for a predicate that